okdewit/go-firestore/README.md

 # go-firestore
-A set of helper functions to communicate with Google Firestore
+A set of helper functions to communicate with Google Firestore.
+This is not an SDK, it's just a few wrapper functions.

 ## Disclaimer